andrewcbuensalida/formik-yup-form/README.md

-workflow is, clone repo, checkout staging, checkout a new feature branch from staging, make changes on feature branch, then when ready to push, on feature branch, do a git fetch to update tracking branches with remote branches, then git difftool origin/staging to see the diff of what others have done to make sure there's no conflict, then git rebase origin/staging this is to make sure the changes made by other developers that are in remote staging get merged into your local feature branch, but without the extra merge commit because it's rebase, not merge. if there still is a conflict, git rebase --abort
+workflow is, clone repo, checkout staging, checkout a new feature branch from staging, make changes on feature branch, then when ready to push, on feature branch, do a git fetch to update tracking branches with remote branches, then git difftool origin/staging to see the diff of what others have done to make sure there's no conflict, If you want to check the diff of just one file, git difftool <branch or commit> <file path>
+then
+git rebase origin/staging
+this is to make sure the changes made by other developers that are in remote staging get merged into your local feature branch, but without the extra merge commit because it's rebase, not merge. if there still is a conflict, git rebase --abort